If your cat eats the other cat’s food everybody loses. Why does this happen?

 To trigger the mechanism the cat needs to locate its head underneath the hood to get the microchip read and open the lid so he or she can eat.

-If the cat is not microchipped a RFID collar tag works as alternative.
+If the cat is not microchipped a RFID collar tag works as an alternative.

 There are also good toys to make cats play and at the same time re-educating their eating behavior because they have to work to get their food and slow down when eating.